Table of Contents

 The only catch is you’ll need excellent credit to get a low APR.
 If you don’t have good credit and are on the lower end, a personal loan might not be a great option for you.

 You may still be able to get a loan regardless of your credit score if you get an auto title loan.
-At LoanMart, we help those in need of financial help by using the title of their vehicle as collateral for a loan, as well as their monthly income to determine how much they may receive1.
+We help those in need of financial help by using the title of their vehicle as collateral for a loan, as well as their monthly income to determine how much they may receive1.
 If you are considering a loan to consolidate your debt, you can learn more about our title loans on our resource blog!

 If you think you’re making little to no progress in repaying your credit card debt, or you think you have a severe debt problem, you may benefit from talking to a credit counseling agency about debt management.
 You make a single payment to the credit agency who then pays each of your card lenders.
 Some lenders even lower your interest rates on your balances if you participate in a program.
 It can typically last from 3-5 years.